stephanGarland/gps-point-tagger/README.rst

 4. If you have more entries, press Clear to reset all text boxes, and insert a blank row in the CSV.
 5. When done, press Quit.

+How to use Secondary GPS Tagger:
+************************
+1. Input a pole number/name into the Primary Pole # field.
+2. Press Get Lat/Long to get coordinates for the primary pole.
+3. Internal counter auto-increments; press Get Lat/Long at each secondary pole you wish to add.
+4. Use Next/Prev to manually skip fields.
+5. Press Save to generate a KML, saved in the script's location.
+6. Press Clear All to wipe all fields, and reset the counter.

 Changelog:
 **********

 * v1.0 - Initial release.
+* v1.1 -

 TODO: